numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

   together in an array with shape (10, 2, 4).
-The intuition here is that we treat these 3d arrays of numbers as if they were 1d arrays *of matrices*, and then apply matrix multiplication in an elementwise manner, where now the elements are whole matrices.
-Note that broadcasting is not limited to perfectly aligned arrays; in more complicated cases, it allows several simple but powerful tricks for controlling how arrays are aligned with each other; see [#broadcasting]_ for details.
+The intuition here is that we treat these 3d arrays of numbers as if they were 1d arrays *of matrices*, and then apply matrix multiplication in an elementwise manner, where now each 'element' is a whole matrix.
+  Note that broadcasting is not limited to perfectly aligned arrays;
+  in more complicated cases, it allows several simple but powerful tricks for controlling how arrays are aligned with each other; see [#broadcasting]_ for details.
 (In particular, it turns out that when broadcasting is taken into account, the standard scalar * matrix product is a special case of the elementwise multiplication